hteso/objc-helper-plugin-ida/readme.md

 After running the script is recommended to make IDA re-analyze the program to get the correct assembly listings and cross references.
-In order to do that, inside IDA go to Options->General->Analysis and then click on "Reanalyze Program"
+In order to do that, inside IDA go to `Options->General->Analysis` and then click on `Reanalyze Program`.

 WARNING:
 This script modifies the IDA DataBase by creating new segments and